cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 ## System Buildpacks

-Use `cf help` to take a look at the buildpacks configured in PWS.
+* Use `cf help` to find out how to take a look at the buildpacks configured in PWS.

-* If you don't specify a buildpack, what is the first one that will be checked?
+* _If you don't specify a buildpack, what is the first one that will be tested for?_

 ## Pushing with the Static Buildpack

 An app is included in the `04-buildpacks/static-app` directory.
-Push this app to CF using the provided manifest.

-This app uses a very small amount of memory and will be used to demonstrate the speed of scaling in Cloud Foundry.
+* Push the app in `04-buildpacks/static-app` to CF using the provided manifest

 ### Checking Your Work